ChewMC/TransmuteIt/README.md

 * Durability / Enchantments aren't calculated into the EMC value (yet).
 * Potions/Enchanted Books or other items that rely on metadata aren't tracked either.
 Only names so far.

-## Planned
+## Bugs / Feedback / Contribution

-I have a lot planned that are probably way over my head in ability to actually do them.
-[This Trello Board](https://trello.com/b/SZVMEvD7/transmuteit) will hopefully help me with it.
+I appreciate any and all feedback.
+Make sure to leave it on the [Issues tab](https://github.com/Chew/TransmuteIt/issues), I also welcome [pull requests](https://github.com/Chew/TransmuteIt/pulls) to help me out!

 ## Builds

 Dev builds are occasionally on my [Jenkins server](https://jenkins.chew.pw/job/TransmuteIt/).
 I don't do it for every commit, only ones that can be ran on your server without *too* many issues.
 Safe(st) builds are on the (currently non-existent) SpigotMC resource page.
+If you do use the builds, make sure to stay as up to date as possible!